 - Hold them tightly into shape, then use a sharp knife to slice them into thin ribbons.

-ASIAN VEG – bok choy, pak choy, choy sum, Gai lan, wombok/Napa cabbage
+- Asian Veggies – bok choy, pak choy, choy sum, Gai Lan, wombok/Napa cabbage.

 A prettier way to cut your next kale, lettuce or leafy veg salad.

-Or try it with your Asian veg for a less cooking time in your next stir fry.
+Or try it with your Asian veg for less cooking time in your next stir fry.

-The Chiffonade cut is used to finely shredded leafy greens into ribbons.
+- The Chiffonade cut is used to finely shred leafy greens into ribbons.